MileHacker Logo

 Agricultural Economy

-The economy of Siwa relies mainly on agriculture, centered around the cultivation of dates and olives.
+The country's economy of Siwa relies mainly on agriculture, centered around the cultivation of dates and olives.
 The oasis is famous for its high-quality dates and excellent olive oil.

 Diverse Landscape